Skip to main content

 Device platform

-By using this filter the store will only be selected if the user is using the specified platform.
-You could for instance use this filter to return a store only on iOS.
+This filter selects the store only if the user is using the specified platform.
+For example, you could use this filter to return a store exclusively on iOS.

 Device param

-• The Store 1 is executed, the system check if the user is from Argentina or Mexico, the store is returned if it is the case.
+• Store 1 is executed: the system checks if the user is from Argentina or Mexico.
+If so, the store is returned.

-• The Store 2 is executed, the system check if the user has a tag 'has_discount' that equals 'true', the store is returned if it is the case.
+• Store 2 is executed: the system checks if the user has a tag 'has_discount' set to 'true'.
+If so, the store is returned.

-• The Store 3 is executed, the system check if a device param 'promo_code' that equals 'VIP' has been provided, the store is returned if it is the case.
+• Store 3 is executed: the system checks if a device parameter 'promo_code' with a value of 'VIP' has been provided.
+If so, the store is returned.

-• If none of the previous stores were a match, the default store is returned.
+• If none of the previous stores match, the default store is returned.

 Groups

-It seems like it is a little bit cleaner right?
-So what will happen here?
-First all the stores inside the group 'Discount' will be executed and if none is a match the default store will be selected.
+It does seem a bit cleaner, doesn't it?
+Now, what happens here?
+Initially, all the stores within the 'Discount' group will be executed.
+If none of them match the criteria, the default store will be selected.

-You can also add filters on a group, it works just like a store.
-And by clicking on the group you'll be able to navigate inside.
+Additionally, you can apply filters to a group, functioning similarly to a store.
+Clicking on the group allows you to navigate inside.

 A/B Testing

-A/B testing is a process of comparing two versions of a product to determine which one performs better in achieving a specific goal, such as increasing sales or improving user engagement.
-The two versions, A and B, are presented to randomly selected groups of users, and their behavior is measured and compared to determine which version is more effective.
+A/B testing is a method of comparing two lists of products to determine which performs better in achieving a specific goal, such as increasing sales or improving user engagement.
+The two versions, A and B, are presented to randomly selected groups of users, and their behavior is measured and compared to determine which list is more effective.

 • Change the store type to "testing".

-• Edit the "probability", it is the percentage of the users that will be concerned about the test.
+• Adjust the "probability," which represents the percentage of users involved in the test.

-• Edit the number of segments, usually 2 segments (A and B).
+• Set the number of segments, typically 2 (A and B).

 Emulate

-If you have a complicated listing it might be a wise idea to test it.
+If you have a complex listing, testing it can be a smart move.

-In order to do that, click on the 'three dots' icon next to the 'publish' and 'save' buttons.
+To do so, simply click on the 'three dots' icon located next to the 'Publish' and 'Save' buttons.

-From this modal you can emulate different parameters of a user and after you submit the form you should be able to see which store has been selected.
+From this modal, you can simulate various user parameters.
+After submitting the form, you'll be able to see which store has been selected.